How To Setup and Configure Proxy Server - Squid Proxy

 💡

-If you are using a cloud instance to install the Squid Proxy, ensure you have enabled the 3128 port for the incoming traffic.
+If you are installing Squid Proxy on cloud VMs, such as EC2, ensure that you have enabled port 3128 for incoming traffic.

 If you want to change the default port, you can edit the squid.conf file and modify the HTTP port entry http_port 3128